ESG

 In France, ENGIE publishes an annual report on its lobbying activities and registers its lobbying activities carried out during the year in the digital register of the Haute Autorité pour la Transparence de la Vie Publique (HATVP) in accordance with the Sapin 2 law in order to provide transparent information and combat corruption.

-• ENGIE Energie Services, GRT gaz, GRDF, Storengy SAS, Storengy France, Elengy and EDT, which are subsidiaries of ENGIE SA and carry out their own lobbying activities in France, make their own declaration to the French HATVP.
+For the French perimeter, the total amount spent in 2024 by ENGIE SA was in the range of €2,250,000 to €2,500,000, as declared to the French HATVP.
+ENGIE Energie Services, NaTran, GRDF, Storengy SAS, Storengy France, Elengy and EDT, which are ENGIE SA subsidiaries and carry out their own lobbying activities in France, make their own declaration to the French HATVP.

->> ENGIE statement on the European Transparency Register
+➡️ENGIE statement on the European Transparency Register

->>ENGIE statement to the French HATVP (High Authority for Transparency for Public Life)
+➡️ENGIE statement to the French HATVP (High Authority for Transparency for Public Life)

 Summary